-I just finished up my season in Alaska and wanted to reach out to everyone and give a report on my experiences guiding in Bristol Bay.
-I worked with Bristol Bay Lodge, one of the premier lodges in Alaska.
+I just finished up guiding fly fishermen and women in Alaska.
+Now that I’m back, I wanted to reach out to everyone and give a report on my Bristol Bay fishing season.
+I worked with Bristol Bay Lodge, one of the premier fishing lodges in Alaska.

 Bristol Bay Lodge is located on Lake Aleknagik in the Tikchik region of Bristol Bay.
 It is about an hour drive followed by a 40-minute boat ride across to the far end of the lake to get to the remote lodge.
 It is built in one of the most beautiful places I have ever been and strategically located to fish the local waters and offer fly outs to the other fisheries we utilize.

 I guided on the Aglukark, Agulowak Rivers, and Sunshine Creek during the early Bristol Bay fishing season.

 The Aglukark River is a daily fly out and just 15 minutes in the air from the lodge gets you to our boats we have stashed on the beach.
 This short river is one of the top ten trout streams in Alaska.
 In one day of fishing guests could utilize many different techniques to catch big leopard rainbows and oversize grayling.
 My favorites were swinging streamers and skating mice and my guests seemed to like it too.
 This was a good way to target the biggest rainbows.

 If you want to put up big numbers nymphing usually provided guests with 20-50 fish days.

 In addition to the rainbows and grayling the lake mouth offered excellent Char fishing and later in the year the char follow the salmon into the river to eat the eggs.
 The lake also offers good pike fishing and often times we would get guests all 4 species of fish in a day!

 The Agulowak River is about a 10-minute boat ride to the mouth of the river from the lodge.